-https://arts.ufl.edu/site/assets/files/37319/saahhealthandsafetyhandbook.pdf (Links to an external site.)
+https://arts.ufl.edu/site/assets/files/37319/saahhealthandsafetyhandbook.pdf

 Each student must complete a H&S STUDENT WAIVER FORM (available next to the copier in the SAAH office) and on-line (see address above).
 Waivers must be turned into the SAAH Director of Operations before the end of the 2nd week of classes.
 Because we use some hazardous materials as part of the electronic components that become part of our projects, please pay particular attention to the guidelines below.